 Using Roles and Permissions

 The actions you can perform against the MediaSilo API are the same as the actions you can perform in the MediaSilo app.
-User permissions can be changed in the administration section of the MediaSilo app.
+User permissions can be changed in the app’s Administration section.

-However, all other types of user must be assigned to projects with specific roles.
-Users can only access projects they belong to, and can only perform actions that their role grants permission to do.
+A user of type Administrator has access to all projects and all actions within the workspace.
+This access is implied and does not need to be specified for each project.
+However, users of type Manager and User must be assigned to projects with specific roles.
+These users can only access projects they belong to, and they can only perform an action that their role grants them permission to do.

 1280